enockmbaraka/sqlchemy/Maji_Ndogo_Part_3/README.md

 #### Task 1: Updating Employee Email Addresses

 We began by examining the employee table to understand its structure.
 Email addresses for each employee were generated in the format first_name.last_name@ndogowater.gov.
-This process involved replacing spaces with dots, converting the names to lowercase, and concatenating the resulting strings to form the email addresses.
+This process involved replacing spaces with dots, converting the names to lowercase, and concatenating the resulting strings to form the email addresses for each employee.

 #### Task 2: Cleaning Phone Numbers